tumagonx/nwjs_docs_old/Differences-of-JavaScript-contexts.md

 * when a programmer makes a mistake (such as [missing `new` before a poorly written constructor](http://ejohn.org/blog/simple-class-instantiation/)) and the bug affects (pollutes) the global scope, it still cannot affect larger areas (several windows);

-* malicious applications cannot access confidential data structures in other window.
+* malicious applications cannot access confidential data structures in other windows.

 Node modules in node-webkit run in their own shared Node context.